AlexS1302/calculator/README.md

 # Calculator

 ## Introduction
-Welcome to my Calculator Project!
+Welcome to my Calculator project!

 This project is a simple web-based calculator with a unique forest green and brown color scheme.
 Performs basic arithmetic operations with an intuitive interface.